Abolish ICE, Natascha Elena Uhlmann, OR Books, 2019, pp. 133, ISBN 978-1-949017-21-2

 In Abolish ICE, Uhlmann provides a concise background and reasoning behind the demand to dismantle the agency.
 The agency was created following the tragedy of 9/11, in a highly charged context that vilified and criminalized ‘the foreigner.’
 After 9/11, and with the creation of the Department of Homeland Security, immigration matters were split into three separate agencies: US Citizenship and Immigration Services, Customs and Border Protection, and ICE.
-The latter focused entirely on deportations, as is evident in numbers, which soon after began skyrocketing.
+The latter focused entirely on deportations, which soon after began skyrocketing.
 It is worth noting that deportations peaked under President Obama.
 Between 2009 and 2015, ICE removed more than 2.5 million people.

 It was under the Democrats that it all started.
-In 1994, Bill Clinton oversaw Operation Gatekeeper, which sought to militarize the border in order to prevent the crossings.
+In 1994, Bill Clinton oversaw Operation Gatekeeper, which sought to militarize the border in order to prevent illegal crossings.
 Since, successive governments have enacted laws and policies that expanded detention facilities and gave more power to agencies enforcing the immigration policies.
 The focus was on prevention through deterrence, which only resulted in riskier journeys across the unforgiving desert, leading to mounting death tolls.

 However, what Uhlmann rightly notes, and what the activists of ‘No More Deaths’ claim, is that “we [immigrants] are here because you [the US] were there.”
 US interventionist policies in places like Guatemala, Honduras and Nicaragua have resulted in broken social and economic systems, with corrupt governments and rampant criminal activity both threatening the population.
 To save their lives, people had to migrate, and given the conditions in the rest of Central and Latin America, they opted to go north.
 Trade agreements further decimated economies.
-In fact, Noam Chomsky has argued that Operation Gatekeeper was a conscious decision on the part of the US establishment, knowing that the recently signed NAFTA trade agreement would result in a virtual exodus of people from their countries, given how disastrous it was for their economies.
+In fact, Noam Chomsky has argued that Operation Gatekeeper was a conscious decision on the part of the US establishment, knowing that the recently signed NAFTA trade agreement would result in a virtual exodus of people from Latin American countries, given how disastrous it was for their economies.

-Uhlmann’s book ultimately articulates the inhumanity of the current immigration system, which makes its victims susceptible to violence, at the hands of the agents and the courts alike.
+Uhlmann’s book ultimately articulates the inhumanity of the current immigration system, which makes its victims susceptible to violence at the hands of the agents and the courts alike.
 Out of the stories detailing sexual and physical abuse, family separation, deaths in custody and the desert, arises a passionate plea for justice and humane treatment of those who have suffered.
 Abolishing ICE is thus a rallying cry, with ICE being symptomatic of a broken immigration system.
 Out of its ashes, activists hope to build more people-centered policies and Uhlmann’s book gives us plenty of reasons why.